trentleslie/vrppd/README.md

 This repository contains scripts to import customer data from a CSV file, process the data, generate a distance matrix using the Google Maps API, and solve the routing problem.
 The solution provides the optimal routes for each vehicle in the fleet, minimizing the total travel distance.

 It also includes a Streamlit-based web interface to provide a user-friendly way to input problem parameters and view the results.
+This can be seen at http://vrppd.trentleslie.com, but it will not run with out the correct code.